IggyBlob/instire.io/README.md

 ## Setup
 Angular requires [Node.js](https://nodejs.org/en/), so please download and install the appropriate runtime and npm for your system.
-Conveniently, Node.js and npm are distributed via package managers for most operating systems.
-Please refer to [Installing Node.js via package manager](hhttps://nodejs.org/en/download/package-manager/) for more details.
+Conveniently, Node.js and npm are distributed via package managers for most operating systems, so please refer to [Installing Node.js via package manager](https://nodejs.org/en/download/package-manager/) for more details.

 The [Angular CLI](https://cli.angular.io), a command-line interface that eases Angular development, itself is distributed via npm and therefore no rocket science to install: